atzufuki/html-props/README.md

 # HTML Props - Props API for Web Components

-HTML Props is a library that provides a mixin, `HTMLPropsMixin`, to define and manage properties for custom HTML elements and web components.
-This mixin simplifies the process of creating web components by handling props assignment, rendering, and updates.
+HTML Props is a JavaScript library that provides a set of mixins for building web components with declarative props and nested child trees.
+This library simplifies the process of templating and enables passing complex properties via custom element's constructor.

 ## Features